just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

    the export target.
 This entry is optional and defaults to the empty map.

+### *`"tree structure"`*

+It evaluates to the given root but with all files and symlinks replaced by empty blobs.
+A tree structure root is given by a content-fixed workspace of a repository.
+Tree structure roots themselves are content fixed; the dependency of tree structure roots on one another must be cycle free.

+The following fields are supported:

+ - *`"repo"`* specifies the repository whose workspace root must be evaluated.
+This entry is mandatory.

 ### Additional keys

 The key *`"pragma"`* is reserved for type-specific repository directives